byorn/pragmabrewery/README.md

 What were the questions you would ask and your own answers/assumptions?
 ------------------------------------------------------------------------

-<h2>Question: How does the real time solution look like ?
-How do all the parts fit ?</h2>
+<h4>Question: How does the complete solution look like ?
+How do all the parts fit ?</h4>
-Answer:
-The System Architecture is as follows:
+Answer: The System Architecture is as follows:

 Using RasberryPI, connected to temperature sensors ( https://github.com/ControlEverythingCommunity/MCP9805 ),
 will notify the backend servers with the beer name , and temperature, and the status.